-Topic: "Disorders of metabolism in cells and tissues.
+Topic: "Disorders of metabolism in the cells and in the tissues.
 Pathology of accumulation (dystrophy).
-Disorders of protein and carbohydrate metabolism.
+Disorders of protein, lipid, carbohydrate metabolism.
 Hyaline changes.
-Mucoid and fibrinoid swelling"
+Mucoid and fibrinoid swelling.
+Disorders of chromo proteins metabolism (endogenous pigments).
+Disorders of nucleic acids metabolism.
+Pathological calcification.
+Formation of stones"